Early life

 Postdoctoral work

 In Fall 2024, Sarah began her position as a Postdoctoral Research Fellow in Environmental Biostatistics in the Department of Statistics and Data Sciences at The University of Texas at Austin under the supervision of Dr. Roger D. Peng.
-She had enjoyed her statistics classes in graduate school immensely and wanted the opportunity to partake in statistical research full time.
+Sarah had enjoyed her statistics classes in graduate school immensely and desired a sabbatical of sorts where she could research in this area full time.
 Roger’s research focuses on the impact of outdoor air pollution on human health.
 With Roger, Sarah is interested in studying what interventions could be the most helpful, and how effective current interventions are.
+Currently, Sarah has published one paper with Roger (see Publications).

-As an engineer surrounded by a bunch of data scientists and statisticians, Sarah began fostering connections and relationships in her new department.
+As an engineer at heart surrounded by career data scientists and statisticians, Sarah began fostering connections and relationships in her new department.
 In Summer 2025, Sarah (presenting author) won the Professional division of the JSM Data Science Expo Challenge, along with three other UT Austin postdoctoral fellows.
+They are hoping to publish an extended paper with their findings shortly where Sarah serves as first author!

-In Spring 2026, Sarah was appointed as the Instructor of Record for an upper-level undergraduate course at UT, Elements of Data Science (SDS 322E).
+Due to fellowship logistics, Sarah was unable to TA in graduate school.
+However, she had always wanted to experience teaching at the university level.
+In Spring 2026, Sarah was nominated by her advisor Roger to serve as the Instructor of Record for an upper-level undergraduate course at UT, Elements of Data Science (SDS 322E).
 She teaches this course in addition to her postdoctoral research responsibilities.
 In this role she manages the entire course, including lectures, assignments, and office hours, and also supervises three teaching assistants.
 She is enjoying the opportunity to lecture on the skills she learned as a graduate student, especially given her real-world background and experience in biotechnology.

 Fun facts